Skip to main content

 Navigating PI: Community health partner series

-Provided by Project ECHO at Penn State College of Medicine and the Immune Deficiency Foundation, this free, online-only series prepares key health partners to serve the PI community best.
-It is open to community health workers, patient navigators, school nurses, and those serving the larger PI community.
+Provided by Project ECHO at Penn State College of Medicine and the Immune Deficiency Foundation, this virtual series prepares key health partners, such as community health workers, patient navigators, and school nurses, to serve the PI community.
 The curriculum provides an overview of up-to-date, evidence-based recommendations, resources, and guidelines for patients with PI.
 Topics include employment with PI, navigating healthcare systems, and caregiver fatigue.
+While the live sessions have concluded, recordings of the sessions are available for free online.

 project echo for health partners

-Provided by Project ECHO at Penn State College of Medicine and the Immune Deficiency Foundation, this free, CME-eligible virtual education series was designed to help providers recognize the signs of PI and the appropriate and timely steps to diagnosis.
-This series will also provide an overview of up-to-date, evidence-based treatment recommendations and guidelines for patients with PI.
+Provided by Project ECHO at Penn State College of Medicine and the Immune Deficiency Foundation, this virtual education series helps providers recognize the signs of PI and the appropriate and timely steps to diagnosis.
+This series also provides an overview of up-to-date, evidence-based treatment recommendations and guidelines for patients with PI.
+While the live sessions have concluded, recordings of the sessions are available for free online.

 Project ECHO.
 Health worker with patient